jgordon615/McDecision/README.md

 people make?) redstone circuit to determine the outcome of the decision.
 Command blocks at the end of the decision circuit sends a "/say ..." command to voice steve's opinion on the decision.

-The Host process detects the command via STDERR (wtf?) and raises an event back to the MVC process.
+The Host process detects the command via STDERR (someone else's wtf...) and raises an event back to the MVC process.

 The MVC process sends the resulting decision back to the caller.